India’s jewelry trade has outlined a plan to increase exports by about 40% over the next five years, writes Rapaport.

-One of those measures is to improve the industry’s infrastructure by creating jewelry parks across the country, which would serve as “one-stop” locations for the entire production process.
-The first is planned for Mumbai, he added.
+One of those measures is to improve the industry’s infrastructure by creating jewelry parks across the country, which would serve as “one-stop” locations for the entire production process, he added.

 Other aspects of the program include modernizing smaller jewelry manufacturers’ equipment, enhancing the industry’s design capabilities by collaborating with international designers, and improving its merchandising.